IgrecL/japanese/README.md

 ### Youtube

 Watching Youtube videos is a good way to learn japanese, but finding interesting channels can be hard.
-See Youtube.MD for a list of the Youtube channels I follow.
+* see [Youtube.md](https://github.com/IgrecL/Japanese-Learning-Resources/blob/main/Youtube.md) for a list of interesting Youtube channels

 ### Other